 The reward might be the first available offering of your product or some extra equity (shares/ownership in your business).
 Examples of crowdfunding include kickstarter.com and fundable.com.

 With crowdfunding, you don’t have to give up any equity.
 You also won’t have to go into debt to fund your business.
 However, it’s important to know that you will be paying the crowdfunding platform fees when you raise money via crowdfunding.

 These fees will be based on the total amount that you raise.
 In addition, there are also significant tax implications.
 Plus, you’ll have to put in a lot of work (including marketing) to ensure a successful funding campaign.

 7. Make a schedule that works

 One of the most vital things to do when starting a side hustle is to create a schedule.
 So be sure to make a schedule that helps you have enough time for a lucrative side hustle and your day job.

 How many hours a week or day can you devote to your business?
 Look at your schedule and see if you can take anything off your plate to make more time for starting a side hustle.
 If not, you may find that working on it a little each day, even if it’s just for an hour, is most effective.

 Stay organized when planning how to start a side hustle.
-Get a planner or stick to a strict schedule at first so you can make sure you have enough time to devote to this new venture.
-Remember to keep track of appointments and meetings, and regularly check your emails.
+Get a planner or stick to a strict schedule to ensure you have enough time to devote to this new venture.
+Remember to keep track of appointments and meetings and regularly check your emails.